 Often in an Australian land-based blackjack venue we can be destroyed by rule variances which increase the house edge.

 Blackjack.com.au was founded by a group of gambling enthusiasts and journalists from Melbourne who are passionate about all things 21 and the various offshoots associated with our favourite game.

 It is our goal to provide you with an easy-to-access blackjack portal which allows you to make informed and intelligent decisions, based on facts, rather than luck.

-Whether we are wandering through the blackjack tables at Melbourne’s Crown Casino, passing through Sydney Casino we have got you covered.
+Whether we are wandering through the blackjack tables at Melbourne’s Crown Casino, passing through Sydney Casino or meandering down the Vegas strip we have got you covered.